sim-codes/intern-task/README.md

 - Python 3.10+
 - Redis (for caching)
-- PostgreSQL (optional, for production database)
+- PostgreSQL (for production database)

 ### Installation